On the Inequalities of Projected Volumes and the Constructible Region: Final Remarks and Acknowledgements

 \section{Final Remarks and Acknowledgements}

 All of our counterexamples in Section~\ref{sec:counterex} are essentially combinatorial, and the constructions allow one side of the inequality to be arbitrarily larger than the other side.
 We suspect that all incorrect projection inequalities can be refuted in a similar fashion.
-In other words, we may not need to construct very delicate, twisted geometric objects, but instead just a union of a small number of boxes (the number related to $n$), to refute any incorrect linear projection inequality.
+In other words, we may not need to construct very delicate, twisted geometric objects, but instead just a union of a small number of boxes and skeletons to refute any incorrect linear projection inequality.

 We have developed a few other techniques to disprove some of NC inequalities.
-For example fitting boxes model is the combination of the two models we introduced.
+For example, the fitting boxes model is the combination of the two models we introduced.
 It consists of many boxes, each constructed according to the connection graph.
-Fitting box model can be used to handle all $4$-dimensional inequality.
-However, it is hard to analyze and generalize to higher dimensions, and we decide not to introduce it here.
+The fitting boxes model can be used to handle all $4$-dimensional inequalities.
+However, it is hard to analyze and generalize to higher dimensions, and we decided not to introduce it here.

-In 2010, the third author JL proposed the notion of rectangular flowers and suspected that $\RF=\Con$, which, if true, is a natural extension of the box theorem \footnote{ Let $K$ be a body in $\mathbb{R}^m$.
-The box theorem states that there is a rectangle $B$ with $\vol(B)=\vol(K)$ and $\vol(\pi_S(B))\leq \vol(\pi_S(K))$ for every $S\subseteq [m]$. } in \cite{bollobas1995projections}.
-In fact, JL ``verified'' the above claim empirically using hundreds of thousands datasets (synthetically generated from different distributions with different dimensions and parameters).
+Jian Li proposed the notion of rectangular flowers and suspected that $\RF=\Con$, which, if true, is a natural extension of the box theorem\footnote{ Let $T$ be an object in $\mathbb{R}^m$.
+The box theorem states that there is a box $B$ with $|B|=|T|$ and $|B_S|\leq |T_S|$ for all $S\subseteq [m], S\ne \emptyset$. } in \cite{bollobas1995projections}.
+In fact, he ``verified'' the above claim empirically using hundreds of thousands datasets (synthetically generated from different distributions with different dimensions and parameters).
 Now, we know that $\RF\subsetneq\Con$.
-But it is still an interesting fact that all NC inequalities are true for many ``random-like" data and there may be good mathematical reasons for it.
-Moreover, our counter-examples, which appear to be quite simple in retrospect, may not be totally obvious without realizing the equivalence between rectangular flowers and the NC inequalities.
+But it is still an interesting fact that all NC inequalities are true for many ``random-like" datasets and there may be good mathematical reasons for it.
+Moreover, our counterexamples, which appear to be quite simple in retrospect, may not be totally obvious without realizing the equivalence between rectangular flowers and the NC inequalities.